thallada/thallada.github.io/_posts/2020-02-01-generating-icosahedrons-and-hexspheres-in-rust.md

 hexspheres?

-Here's how long it took with generating shapes in JS with Three.js in Firefox vs. in native Rust with a i5-2500K 3.3 GHz CPU.
+Here's how long it took with generating shapes in JS with Three.js in Firefox versus in native Rust with a i5-2500K 3.3 GHz CPU.

 | Shape  | JS generate time | Rust generate time |
 |---|---|---|